-– A college student (cello), perfecting their technique for a solo performance.
+– A college student, taking cello lessons to hone their technique for a solo performance.

-– A retiree (cello) who plays music for relaxation, focus, and community.
+– A retiree, playing cello music for relaxation, focus, and community.

-I teach cello, violin, viola, and piano, a reflection of my knowledge of the Dounis method, a revolutionary approach to instrumental learning that connects musicians with their natural instincts, enabling playing to be effortless.
-I also incorporate the latest in practice strategies, so that practice itself becomes a rich and satisfying experience.
-Improvisation and composition are also wonderful tools for self-expression and musical exploration that we can incorporate into our lessons.
+I teach cello, violin, viola, composition, and piano, using the Dounis method as the foundation for much of my teaching.
+This approach unites body awareness and the student’s personal voice with a clear, step-by-step learning process.
+I also incorporate the latest in psychological strategies and techniques, so that practice itself is a rich and satisfying experience.
+Improvisation and composition are also wonderful tools for self-expression and musical exploration that I incorporate into lessons.

-As a student, you will not only receive personalized instruction, but a practice plan, online lesson notes, and between-lesson feedback.
-For very young students, I offer “color-based” music reading, which is both fun and effective.
+For students who benefit from them, I offer practice plans, online lesson notes, and between-lesson feedback.
+For very young students, I sometimes teach “color-based” music reading, which is both fun and effective.

 I’ve studied cello with Nick for the better part of a year, and I can attest to the fact that he’s a phenomenal teacher.
 As a concurrent student and teacher myself, I appreciate three main qualities in a teacher: mastery of material; flexible but structured pedagogy, and genuine connection with students.
 Nick demonstrates all three of these qualities. – Andrew, graduate student

 Nick has been teaching cello to our two kids (ages 11 and 9) for about 10 months.
 He has been a wonderful teacher.
 My daughter has made significant progress that his cello teacher at school commented several times how well she plays. – Jing